scalacenter/scalac-profiling/README.md

 Per call-site, file and total:

 - [x] How many macros are expanded?
-- [ ] How long do they take to run?
+- [x] How long do they take to run?
 - [x] How many tree nodes do macros create?
-- [ ] How many of these tree nodes are discarded?
 - [ ] What's the ratio of generated code/user-defined code?
+- [ ] How many of these tree nodes are discarded? (is this possible?)

 ### Information about implicit search